PieroVicenti/RealEstate/README.md

 ## API

-RapidApi.com is the website, which provides all the info related  to the properties.
+RapidApi.com is the website, that has been used for all the APIs requests and provides all the related displayed information about the properties (pictures included).

 ## Homepage - Rent
 ![homepage1](https://user-images.githubusercontent.com/91989821/152847016-098626c8-1621-443c-a804-0eef6adabc09.png)